surp2024-duran/resume-gen-ats/README.md

 2. **Data Cleaning and Processing**:
    - Data is cleaned and processed using `data_cleanup.py`.
-   - Cleaned data is saved to user's local storage at `data/processed` directory
+   - Cleaned data is saved to user's local storage at `data/processed` directory as `cleaned_job_postings.csv` and `cleaned_resumes.csv`

 3. **Data Generation and Upload**:
-   - Cleaned data from the S3 bucket `resume-gen-ats-processed-data` is manipulated using `data_generate_resume.py`, which generates and adds the "generated_resume" and "prompt" to the `Resumes` collection.
+   - Cleaned data from the `data/processed` directory is manipulated using `data_generate_resume.py`, which generates and adds the `generated_resume` and `prompt` to the MongoDB `Resumes` collection.
    - With the two new fields, a new CSV file called `resumes_post_edit.csv` is saved to user's local stoarge at `data/output` directory
-   - The new document, which now includes the "generated_resume" and "prompt" fields, is inserted into the `Resumes_Post_Edit` collection, replacing the old document that lacked these fields using `data_upload.py`.
+   - The new documents, which now includes the "generated_resume" and "prompt" fields, is inserted into the `Resumes` collection, replacing the old document that lacked these fields using `data_upload.py`, which is done after all documents are updated with `data_generate_resume.py`
-   - So essentially, `Resumes` collection should contain `id, resume_text, job_descriptions, generated_resume, prompt` and then `Resumes_Post_Edit` collection should contain the former 5 fields and the additional `
+   - So essentially, `Resumes` collection should contain `id, resume_text, job_descriptions, generated_resume, prompt, generated_resume, and prompt`
+   - The same documents will also be updated to `Resumes_Post_Edit` collection, just as a precaution.

-score` out of 100 and `truthfulness` boolean which will be added in the next step by volunteer's manual process of using `data_update.py`
+Note: The fields `score` is out of 100 and `truthfulness` boolean which will be added in the next step by volunteer's manual process of using `data_update.py`

 4. **Manual Scoring and Assessment**:
    - Volunteers manually add scores and truthfulness to the `Resumes` collection using `data_update.py` after assessing the resumes through the EnhanCV online interface.
    - Volunteers will manually look at a document in the `Resumes` collection.
 If they do not already have a `score` and `truthfulness`, then they will use the `data_update.py` to add those two fields.
-At the end of the `data_update.py`, it should upload the new document with the two new fields onto `Resumes_Post_Edit` collection.
+At the end of the `data_update.py`, it should upload the new document with the two new fields onto `Resumes_Post_Edit` collection, but also the original `Resumes` collection so it will insert 2 new fields into the same document, not replacing it but adding 2 fields.

+   More fields will be added like `claiming` and `didBy` but they aren't very relevant.

 5. **Model Fine-Tuning**:
    - The model is fine-tuned using the collected feedback via `fine_tuning.py`, with the objective of achieving higher ATS scores.